Min H. Kao Building, Suite 401C

 Office (fax): (865) 974-5483

-Leon M. Tolbert received his Bachelor's of Electrical Engineering with highest honors in 1989 and his M.S. in Electrical Engineering in 1991 from the Georgia Institute of Technology, Atlanta.
+Leon M. Tolbert is the Department Head of the Electrical Engineering and Computer Science Department.
+He received his Bachelor's in Electrical Engineering with highest honors in 1989 and his M.S. in Electrical Engineering in 1991 from the Georgia Institute of Technology, Atlanta.

 He joined the Engineering Division of Lockheed Martin Energy Systems in 1991 and worked on several electrical distribution and power quality projects at the three U.S. Department of Energy plants in Oak Ridge, Tennessee.
 In 1997, he became a Research Engineer in the Power Electronics and Electric Machinery Research Center (PEEMRC) in the Engineering Science and Technology Division at the Oak Ridge National Laboratory.
 Some of his projects included thermal and efficiency modeling for hybrid electric vehicles, development of multilevel inverter PWM methods, and testing methods to approximate electric machine efficiency.

 In 1999, he received his Ph.D. in Electrical Engineering from the Georgia Institute of Technology.
 He was appointed as an assistant professor in the Department of Electrical and Computer Engineering at The University of Tennessee in Knoxville in 1999.
 He does research in the areas of electric power conversion, SiC power devices, multilevel converters, hybrid electric vehicles, and power quality.
 He is also a participating faculty member of the Graduate Automotive Technology Education (GATE) Center at UT.